isomerpages/ogp-buildforgood/pages/faq.md

 If you are a member of an NGO or a social enterprise who would like to contribute problem statements or provide domain expertise in the issues that you are familiar, do get in touch with us at marketing@open.gov.sg.

-### What kind of problems can I submit?

-It can be any problem that you believe Singapore and its residents are facing.
-Example of problem domains includes education, environment, housing, public health, and wellbeing.
-You are free to explore any other domain which you feel strongly about (or get some inspirations [here](https://newnaratif.com/the-23-most-important-issues-facing-singapore-in-2022/)).

-While defining your problem statement, try to be concrete in defining the who, why, what, where, when and how (5W1H) of the problem.
-You should also consider the scale of impact of your problem.

-### What type of solutions can I come up with?

-We welcome all kinds of solutions as long as they effectively address the problem that you have identified, and validated through user testing.
-However, the solutions should be concrete and actionable so that you can develop and implement them after Build for Good.

 ### Do I need a team to participate?

 We encourage you to sign up in teams.
 However, if you don’t have a team, you can indicate in the sign up form and we will group you with others who don’t have a team too.